resoluteworks/invirt/docs/docs/framework/security/example.md

 component.

-We recommend having a look at the [complete example](https://github.com/resoluteworks/invirt/tree/main/examples/security-authentication) and [running it](/docs/overview/examples) to understand on how all of this is wired.
+We recommend having a look at the [complete example](https://github.com/resoluteworks/invirt/tree/main/examples/security-authentication) and [running it](/docs/overview/examples) to understand how all of this is wired.